Shaar68/screenshot-tool/README.txt

 This script is very simple to use.
 I use it with a keybinding in Gnome so that I can just press "Print Screen" on my keyboard and it will run.
-I use the following command for the Gnome keybind: sh -c "/home/aetea/.scripts/screenshot.sh aupc" It captures an area with the pointer included in the image and uploads it to my server.
+I use the following command for the Gnome keybind: bash /home/aetea/.scripts/screenshot.sh aupc It captures an area with the pointer included in the image and uploads it to my server.

 You can put all of your settings in a file named "settings.sh" (without quotes) next to the script.